pumpingGhost/pretty-dql/README.md

 - Ensures commas are followed by a space if not followed by a newline.
 - Formats multiple arguments inside brackets `[]` and `{}` on new lines with indentation, unless it's a subquery.
 - Preserves template string variables `${...}` without formatting.
+- Aligns subsequent arguments of a command with the first argument, which is kept on the same line as the command.

 ## Usage